thomd/mad-pages/python.md

-    d(own)                                        # move the current frame one level down in the stack trace u(p)                                          # move the current frame one level up in the stack trace a(rgs)                                        # print the argument list of the current function l(ist) [first[, last]]                        # list source code for the current file. p expression                                  # evaluate and print the expression. pp expression                                 # evaluate and pretty-print the expression. q(uit)                                        # quit
+    d(own)                                        # move the current frame one level down in the stack trace u(p)                                          # move the current frame one level up in the stack trace a(rgs)                                        # print the argument list of the current function w                                             #:show the context of the current line it is executing l(ist) [first[, last]]                        # list source code for the current file p expression                                  # evaluate and print the expression pp expression                                 # evaluate and pretty-print the expression q(uit)                                        # quit
     \<statement>                                   # Python statement (prefix with ! if statement is equal to a command)